DCM-UPB/VMCPlusPlus/README.md

 It is built upon the MCI++ (https://github.com/DCM-UPB/MCIntegratorPlusPlus) and NoisyFunMin (https://github.com/DCM-UPB/NoisyFunMin) libraries.
 It also uses the GSL (GNU Scientific Library).

-In `doc/` there is a user manual in pdf and a config for doxygen.
+In `doc/` there is a user manual in pdf (not accurate for current master!) and a config for doxygen.

 In `examples/` and `test/` there are examples and tests for the library.